The UN Security Council debates 1992-2023: Descriptive Statistics of the UN Security Council Debates Corpus

 \section{Descriptive Statistics of the UN Security Council Debates Corpus}

-The UNSC corpus consists of $65,393$ speeches that were held between January 6, 1995, and December 22, 2017.
-This timeframe covers $4,460$ meetings.
+The UNSC corpus consists of \numspeeches{} speeches that were held between January 6, 1992, and December 30, \coveredperiodend.
+This timeframe covers \nummeetings{} meetings.
 Figure \ref{fig:meetperyear} shows how the meetings distribute over the years.
-It can be seen that the number of meetings per year increased over time -- in 1995 our dataset contains 136 meetings whereas for 2017 we count 286 meetings -- but there is variation from year to year.
-At the same time, the average length of the meetings -- represented by the average number of speeches per meeting -- increased as well from 1995 until 2017.
-A first peak is visible around the Iraq war in 2003 and then there is a steady increase from the mid-2000s until the mid-2010s (see Figure \ref{fig:avglengthmeetperyear}).
+It can be seen that the number of meetings per year increased over time -- in 1992 our dataset contains 130 meetings whereas for \coveredperiodend{} we count \nummeetingslastyear{} meetings -- but there is variation from year to year.
+At the same time, the average length of the meetings -- represented by the average number of speeches per meeting -- increased as well from 1992 until the 2020s.
+A first peak is visible around the Iraq war in 2003 and then there is a steady increase from the mid-2000s until the 2020s, with a notable gap in the Covid-19 years 2020.
+Since 2020, both the number of meetings and the length of meetings seem to have reached a plateau. (see Figure \ref{fig:avglengthmeetperyear}).